Ethiopia

 What’s happening in Ethiopia?

 Ethiopia has a long tradition of providing protection for refugees and asylum-seekers from neighbouring countries.
-With almost 1 million refugees, Ethiopia is one of the largest refugee-hosting countries in Africa and the world.
-Following the eruption of conflict in Sudan, thousands of Ethiopian refugees have also been forced to return.
+With over1 million refugees, Ethiopia is one of the largest refugee-hosting countries in Africa and the world.
+Alongside this, almost 2 million families in Ethiopia have been forced to flee their homes and move to other areas of the country due to ongoing conflicts and climate change.

-In 2023, Ethiopia continued to grapple with insecurity in parts of the country, a challenging economic situation with a rising inflation rate and the devastating impact of climate change with prolonged drought and floods.
+The country is also grappling with insecurity in parts of the country, as well as a challenging economic situation with a rising inflation rate and the devastating impact of climate change with prolonged drought and floods.
+Despite these challenges, Ethiopia has consistently maintained an open-door policy to refugees.

 How many refugees does Ethiopia host?